NZRS/wavetrace/README.rst

 v3.0.1, 2016-12-15
 -------------------
-- Repackaged with setuptools, and ensured that the README was included in tar archive this time
+- Repackaged with setuptools and ensured that the README is included in tar archive this time

 v3.0.0, 2016-08-22